skinne14/osc-root/app/_faq/author/before-policy.md

 author-faq: include
 ---

-No, it doesn’t apply to any articles that were completed before the policy was adopted, nor to any articles for which you entered into an incompatible publishing agreement before the policy was adopted.
+No, it doesn't apply to any articles that were completed before the policy was adopted, nor to any articles for which you entered into an incompatible publishing agreement before the policy was adopted.
 The policy also does not apply to any articles you write after leaving Harvard.